RamakantPandey108/Custom-Order-Processing/README.md

 4️⃣ **Email Notifications**

-* To send order-related emails (e.g., when an order is shipped), SMTP configuration and email server credentials are required.
+* SMTP configuration and email server credentials are required to send order-related emails (e.g., when an order is shipped).

 * The email function is implemented but commented out to avoid errors if SMTP is not configured.